Margaret Carr

 Margaret Ann Carr (born 1941) is a New Zealand education academic.
 She is currently emerita professor at the University of Waikato.

 Academic career

 After an undergraduate at the University of Waikato and Victoria University of Wellington, Carr completed a 1997 PhD titled Technological practice in early childhood as a dispositional milieu at Waikato.

 Carr has research expertise in narrative assessment and early childhood education.
-Along with Helen May, she was a primary author of Te Whāriki, the first national New Zealand early childhood curriculum.
+Along with Helen May, she was a primary author of Te Whāriki, the first national New Zealand early childhood curriculum., and learning stories.

 In the 2002 New Year Honours, Carr was appointed an Officer of the New Zealand Order of Merit, for services to early childhood education.
 She was appointed emerita professor at the University of Waikato in April 2018.
 In 2022 she was elected a Fellow of the Royal Society Te Apārangi.